bgogetap/StickyHeaders/README.md

 Easily add Sticky Headers to your RecyclerView

 ###Setup
-Implement `StickyHeaderHandler` in your Presenter/Activity or whatever class has access to your RecyclerView adapter dataset, as well as the ViewGroup hosting the RecyclerView.
-(The parent of the RecyclerView must be a FrameLayout or CoordinatorLayout)
+Implement `StickyHeaderHandler` in your Presenter/Activity or whatever class has access to your RecyclerView adapter dataset

+Make sure the parent of the RecyclerView is a FrameLayout or CoordinatorLayout (this will be verified at Runtime)

 Instantiate a `StickyLayoutManager` and set that as the LayoutManager for your RecyclerView.